AppImage/docs.appimage.org/source/packaging-guide/creating-appdir-structure/manually-full.rst

 ``.DirIcon`` is the actual icon being used as application icon.
 It is usually a symlink to an icon stored in root or ``usr/share/icons/hicolor/<resolution>/apps/myapp.png``.
 Notice that ``.DirIcon`` **must be a PNG file**.

-For more information on it, see the :ref:`.DirIcon specification <ref-diricon>`.
+For more information on it, see the :ref:`.DirIcon specification <dir-icon>`.

 Adding shared libraries